-If the DitaReference parameter specifies a URL, the DitaReference, DitaRefTargetPath, selected element tag name, and the DitaRefTargetType (file
+If the DitaReference parameter specifies a URL, the DitaReference, Dita-RefTargetPath, selected element tag name, and the DitaRefTargetType (file extension) values are concatenated and the resulting URL is passed to the default web browser application.

 DitaRefTargetType - Specifies the file extension of target topics in the "DitaReference" Help file for context sensitive Help.
 For additional information, refer to the DitaReference parameter above.
 (Defaults to ".html" if this parameter is missing or set to a null string.)